 Uranium: a radioactive element found in nature.
 It can be present in soil, air, water, rocks, plants and food.
 Uranium breaks down (decays) very slowly into other elements including radium and radon gas.

-Volatile Organic Compounds in Drinking Water: The term Volatile Organic Compound refers to a variety of chemical compounds that contain carbon and evaporate at relatively low temperatures.
+The term Volatile Organic Compound refers to a variety of chemical compounds that contain carbon and evaporate at relatively low temperatures.
 Drinking water that contains VOCs can increase your risk for a variety of health problems.

 - Arsenic and Drinking Water